cbmira01/NWS-cs/readme.md

 ## Preconditions for demonstration
 - Install Visual Studio 2015 Community Edition
-- Clone or otherwise retrieve and unpack Github project into a preferred folder
+- Clone, or retrieve and unpack, this Github project into a preferred folder
 - Locate and open the solution file in Visual Studio
 - Prepare the database:
     - ? prepare persistent LocalDB ?